 Making the most of your ISA allowance

-Regardless of age, there is one simple thing to do when managing your money: open an ISA.
+Regardless of age, there is one simple thing to do when managing your money: open an ISA, or more than just one.
 This allowance allows you to get tax-free returns and is something the Government factors in to the Budget.
 Now we also have the personal savings allowance, and interest rates are low, there is little point in a cash ISA, many are predicting its death.
 Investing offers the opportunity of inflation beating returns and digital wealth managers are lowering costs and making it simple, all age groups are running out of excuses.